 The brake release switch is applied to both Joints #3 and #4.
-When the brake release switch is pressed, the respective brakes of the Joints #3 and #4 are released simultaneously.
+When the brake release switch is pressed, the respective brakes for Joints #3 and #4 are released simultaneously.
+(The brake for Joint #4 is only installed to G6-3.)